mobxjs/mobx/notes-docs.md

 -   [ ] Update the 'Getting started tutorial'?
 It's maintained separately from the documentation - should we attempt to integrate it?
 The problem with that it is has live code.
 Docusaurus can run React snippets but the HTML page has very fancy animations.
 Update it as is?
 -   [ ] Remove reference to the https://github.com/mobxjs/mobx-react-boilerplate projects, modify github README there that it's out of date and retired.
 -   [ ] makeAutoObservable is handy, but you probably shouldn't use it on a React component to make local state observable.
 We should say that somewhere.
+-   [ ] mweststrate: Only sponsors are needed.
+For backers / sponsors and sponsoring in general I think we should add an entry in the top menu bar

 Fragments